 m-air-see a (as in “apple”) tooss

-You might already know that the French have 2 ways to say you: Tu and Vous.
+You might already know that there are two ways to say you in French: Tu and Vous.

 Tu is informal, and can be used with all of your family, friends and colleagues, whereas Vous is used to show respect to strangers, people older than you and anyone deemed to be your superior for example your boss.
 Vous is also the plural form of “you”.